 I am a terrible person.

 If you are a follower of this blog, I am sorry to say I’ve been lying to you.
 Well not really lying, but omitting important details.
-I’ve talked many times about why I came down here to fight: I missed the competition, I wanted to prove to myself, I wanted adventure.
+I’ve talked many times about why I came to Peru to fight: I missed the competition, I wanted to prove I could do it, I wanted adventure.
 Those are all true, but I left out some major reasons.

 I have this image that plays out in my head sometimes.
 I show up at my ten year high school reunion.
 Everyone else is talking about their passion for selling insurance, or whatever.
 They turn to me, “What have you been up to?”
 I take a deep breath and respond casually, “Cage fighting in South America.”
 They want to hear more and I tell them some stories.
 The girls that used to pity me now wonder why they never dated me.

 “Sure, it’s dangerous,” I say coolly, “But it’s just my job.”

 When I came down to Peru for the first time to visit my friend Ben, he was stopped multiple times on the street and asked for his autograph.
 He makes television appearances all the time.
 He gets tons of daily Facebook messages from fans.
 A lot of them female.
 “It’s so annoying,” he says.